Elie Lighthouse Things to do in the East Neuk of Fife

 Is Fife Worth Visiting?

 The Kingdom of Fife is worth visiting as it is home to the spectacular East Neuk of Fife.
+There are many nice towns and villages in Fife to visit.

 Where does the East Neuk of Fife start?